Guest rooms are one thing that I can confidently say that I’m an expert. I ran a bed & breakfast for thirteen years.

 3.) guests need a bedside light

 Do you ever have that feeling when you first wake up on vacation, like “where am I?”
 It can take a minute for your mind to realize you aren’t at home.
 It really helps to have a light that is within reach.

 It’s also nice for guests to have a light if they need get up in the night in an unfamiliar place.
 Many people also like to read in bed or surf their phone and it’s nice to have a light you can turn off without getting out of bed.

 Lamps don’t have to be expensive.
 See this post about how to find deals on lamps.
 It isn’t necessary that the lamps be a matching set.

 4.)
 Charging Station And WIFI Code

-My mother in law stays with us very often and she has every electronic device known to man.
+My mother in law stays with us very often and she has many devices that need to charge at night.
 She needs to charge her computer, phone, watch… These days we can’t live without fully charged devices and internet speed so we can stream.